 The interoperabilityLevel attribute in each S100_IC_PredefinedCombination element specifies the highest level of interoperability operations that are encoded in the element.
 S100_IC_PredefinedCombination elements with a specified level attribute are permitted to also include operations of a lower level of interoperability.

 EXAMPLE: A predefined combination has interoperabilityLevel = 2.
 It suppresses S-101 restricted areas of category 4 (nature reserve) in favour of S-122 Marine Protected Area features of category 4 (nature reserve) and also places S-111 current features in a lower display plane than S-101 current features.
-The first is level 2 interoperability; the second is level 1.
+The first is Level 2 interoperability; the second is Level 1.

 Predefined combinations can be linked to S100_IC_DisplayPlane elements by means of references in the S100_IC_PredefinedCombination elements.